 The addition of an Apple TV can turn any 'dumb' TV into a smart one, and if you haven't got one already, you can pick one up from Apple starting at £149 or $149.

-AirPlay 2 is the first major update to the AirPlay standard, and was announced at WWDC in summer 2017 - but as of 21 Feb 2018 it still hasn't launched to the general public.
-We hope that will change soon.
+AirPlay 2 is the first major update to the AirPlay standard, and was announced at WWDC in summer 2017 - but as of 23 Apr 2018 it still hasn't launched to the general public.
+We hope that will change soon, and we're pleased to report that it looks like it will.

-The important difference between AirPlay and AirPlay 2 is that the new version will support multi-room streaming: you'll be able to stream a song from your iPhone to two separate Apple TVs in two separate rooms, for instance.
+The important difference between AirPlay and AirPlay 2 is that the new version supports multi-room streaming: you can stream a song from your iPhone to two separate Apple TVs in two separate rooms, for instance.
 This is the sort of functionality Sonos has offered for years, and it's frankly about time that Apple caught up.
+(While you wait, take a look at our roundup of the best multi-room speakers!)

 How to use AirPlay